phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Selling prices are affected by skill. (at lower levels prices may drop as low as 25% from their normal margin).
 This way, if you want to get rich by selling weapons, upgrade your Barter, or you'll need to sell many times more than before.
 - Buying prices are comparable to base game, but have a steeper curve (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
 - Some misc items prices were adjusted, so you can still make profit selling them, especially in early game (gecko pelts and scorpion tails in Klamath, etc.).
+- Some items have their prices differ between towns to reflect demand.
 - New book for Barter skill added.

+> STEALING:
+- Steal rolls calculation changed to make stealing harder but encourage investing into the skill.
+- if Steal roll fails but Catch roll also fails - fails steal without getting caught instead of just succeeding, as in vanilla.
+- Stealing now correctly uses number of items stolen when calculating difficulty.
+- Stealing money and other weightless items now adds to difficulty based on cost.
+- Karma penalty based on total value of goods being stolen.

-> LOOT REDUCTION:
+> LOOTING:
 - There is a chance a weapon will get destroyed when critter dies (except unique and rare weapons).
 - Corpses are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.
-- Loot slightly reduced in various containers across the game.
+- Loot slightly reduced/rearranged in various containers across the game, especially in certain underground installations.
+- NPCs will be more likely to detect if you're stealing from their property.
-- EPA: loot rearranged/reduced somewhat; room with most powerful stuff at security level will be harder to get in.
+- EPA: room with most powerful stuff at security level will be harder to get in.
-- It is harder to steal from Redding doctor now.
-- Closed rooms in Bishop club are harder to get in.
+- Measures to prevent trivial stealing from some places in Redding, New Reno and NCR.

 > NEW QUEST CONTENT: